Exponential tourism growth in Haida Gwaii as summer kicks off - Haida Gwaii Observer

-The month of June 2022 saw an increase of 1,494 per cent in visits or 1046 people to the Queen Charlotte Visitors Center over the same time in 2021 when there were just 70 visitors.
+The month of June 2022 saw an increase of 1,494 per cent in visits or 1,046 people to the Queen Charlotte Visitors Centre over the same time in 2021 when there were just 70 visitors.

-June shows exponential growth in the tourism industry on Haida Gwaii but is still not back to pre-pandemic numbers.
+June shows exponential growth in the tourism industry on Haida Gwaii but it’s still not back to pre-pandemic numbers.

 The islands were primarily closed to tourists in 2020 and, while they were open in 2021, there were very few BC Ferries sailings which is the main tourist transportation to the remote archipelago.